CMSgov/beneficiary-fhir-data/apps/utils/locust_tests/services/server-load/README.md

 - A default timeout of `TEST_RUNTIME_LIMIT` plus 10 minutes will stop the Jenkins build automatically if there is no user interaction during that time
-- The default parameters _excluding the Jenkins job itself_ are set to values that will immediately stop the test if not overriden
+- The default parameters _excluding the Jenkins job itself_ are set to values that will immediately stop the test if not overridden